Monday, November 10, 2025

 Someone in the armistice committee must have been heavily influenced by numerology to have chosen this powerful progression of the first prime number.

-As if this magical combination could stop soldiers from killing each other.
+As if this magical combination was powerful enough to stop soldiers from killing each other.

 George Lawrence Price was hit by the sniper's bullet at 10:58 and the Canadian is thought to be the Great War's last casualty.